PvM-Leeches/Leeching-Strategies/home.md

 These pages will describe how the service should be sold and how you can guarantee loot for the customer.

+Currently this document mainly discusses xlogs but in the future perhaps normal selling methods will be described too.

 # Available Services
 - [Croesus](/Croesus)
 - [Elite Dungeons](/Elite-Dungeons)